google/santa/docs/details/rules.md

 # Rules

-Rules provide the primary evaluation mechanism for whitelisting and blacklisting binaries with Santa on macOS.
+Rules provide the primary evaluation mechanism for allowing and blocking binaries with Santa on macOS.
 There are two types of rules: binary and certificate.

 ##### Binary Rules

 Binary rules use the SHA-256 hash of the entire binary as an identifier.
 This is the most specific rule in Santa.
 Even a small change in the binary will alter the SHA-256 hash, invalidating the rule.

 ##### Certificate Rules

 Certificate rules are formed from the SHA-256 fingerprint of an X.509 leaf signing certificate.
 This is a powerful rule type that has a much broader reach than an individual binary rule.
 A signing certificate can sign any number of binaries.
-Whitelisting or blacklisting just a few key signing certificates can cover the bulk of an average user's binaries.
+Allowing or blocking just a few key signing certificates can cover the bulk of an average user's binaries.
 The leaf signing certificate is the only part of the chain that is evaluated.
 Though the whole chain is available for viewing.

 ```sh
 ⇒  santactl fileinfo /Applications/Dropbox.app --key "Signing Chain"